Local Government Key Facts and Figures

 Local government services cross all areas and can include:

-- administration of facilities, such as airports and aerodromes, ports and marinas, cemeteries, parking facilities and street parking
+- Provision of and management of facilities, such as airports and aerodromes, ports and marinas, cemeteries, parking stations and on-street parking;

-- cultural facilities and services, such as libraries, art galleries and museums
+- Cultural facilities and services, such as libraries, art galleries and museums, and community events;